EwenG/replique/README.md

 `(replique.interactive/cljs-repl)`

 Wait a few seconds for the Clojurescript core libraries to be compiled.
 Javascript files get compiled to the `target/cljs` folder.
-As you can see printed in your terminal, the Clojurescript REPL is waiting for a browser to connect on port 900 ...
+As you can now see, the Clojurescript REPL is waiting for a browser to connect on port 9000 ...

 `Waiting for browser to connect on port 9000 ...`